opentoonz/opentoonz/doc/how_to_test_prs.md

 - Go to the PR you are interested in checking out.

-- Scroll to the bottom of the page and looked for the green-outlined box with `All checks have passed` in it.
+- Scroll to the bottom of the page and look for the green-outlined box with `All checks have passed` in it.
 Click on `Show all checks` next to it.

 ![](./testing_pr_1.JPG)